RIGHTBOOTH

 • Go to the Event Designer

-• In the Event type tab, click 'Video' and 'Photo' tick boxes to include both recording types in your events
+• In the Event type tab, tick the 'Video' and 'Photo' checkboxes to include both the recording types in your event.
+In this example we have also chosen to take 2 photos:

 Picture